Skip to main content

 Create a service

-In a project click "+ Add" on your dashboard or inside a stage.
+In a project click "+ Create" on your dashboard or inside an environment.
 From the dropdown select "Cronjob" and on the next page fill in the required fields.

 Source

-Each time your job is running a pod will start on your cluster temporarily.
-The pod requires a base image and you can decide if you want to use an existing image from a registry, or if mogenius should build the image based on a repository from Github or Gitlab.
+Each time your job is running a pod with a container will start on your cluster temporarily.
+The container requires a base image and you can decide if you want to use an existing image from a registry, or if mogenius should build the image based on a repository from Github or Gitlab.

 Source container image